RizeCrime/linuxblaster_control/README.md

 ### Known Issues

+- **Night Mode and Loud Mode are currently broken.** These features do not seem to work as expected with the current reverse-engineered protocol.
-- The USB protocol was reverse-engineered and may not cover all device features
+- The USB protocol was reverse-engineered and may not cover all device features.
-- Some features available in the Windows Sound Blaster Command software are not yet implemented
+- Some features available in the Windows Sound Blaster Command software are not yet implemented.

 ## Technical Details